Hot Spots in Dogs: A Comprehensive Guide to Recognition, Treatment, and Prevention 🔥

 How can I prevent hot spots on my dog?

-Summary and final thoughts 💡
+Summary and concluding thoughts 💡

 Current research on hot spots in dogs